Calle Ridderwall: Playing career

-Undrafted, Ridderwall played amateur hockey in the United States, before attending and participating in collegiate hockey with the University of Notre Dame in the CCHA.
+Undrafted, Ridderwall played amateur hockey in the United States before attending and participating in collegiate hockey with the University of Notre Dame in the CCHA.
 While attending the Mendoza College of Business, Ridderwall played in two Frozen Four championships.
 In the 2008 Frozen Four, Ridderwall scored the game winning goal in overtime to send the Fighting Irish to the semifinals.

 Upon graduating from Notre Dame with a degree in finance, Ridderwall made his professional debut in the American Hockey League with the Providence Bruins.

-After a single season within the AHL and without securing a NHL contract, Ridderwall returned to Europe and made his Deutsche Eishockey Liga debut playing with Düsseldorfer EG during the 2012–13 season.
+After a single season within the AHL and without securing an NHL contract, Ridderwall returned to Europe and made his Deutsche Eishockey Liga debut playing with Düsseldorfer EG during the 2012–13 season.
 Ridderwall enjoyed a largely successful season with DEG, finishing the year with an impressive 22 goals and 58 points in only 51 games to lead the entire DEL in scoring.
 He was then signed to a lucrative Kontinental Hockey League contract with Czech club, HC Lev Praha on 15 April 2013.

 On 8 July 2014, after only signing a two-year contract extension a month earlier but with HC Lev Praha announcing financial bankruptcy, Ridderwall announced his return to Sweden in signing a two-year contract with HV71.

-After captaining Djurgårdens IF in his second season with the club in 2017–18, Ridderwall opted to return as a free agent to former German club, Düsseldorfer EG of the DEL, agreeing to a three-year contract on 2 May 2018.
+After captaining Djurgårdens IF in his second season with the club in 2017–18, Ridderwall opted to return as a free agent to his former German club, Düsseldorfer EG of the DEL, agreeing to a three-year contract on 2 May 2018.

 In the 2018–19 season, Ridderwall failed to match his previous offensive contributions from his first stint with Düsseldorfer, however still contributed with 28 points in 52 games.
-After a first round defeat to Augsburger Panther, Ridderwall at the conclusion of the season requested his contract to be terminated from the remaining two years, in announcing his retirement from professional hockey to take up business opportunities back in the United States.
+After a first round defeat to Augsburger Panther, Ridderwall after the season requested his contract to be terminated from the remaining two years, in announcing his retirement from professional hockey to take up business opportunities back in the United States.